deliverystack/jpw3gen/README.md

 - Fixed?
 URLs in markdowns that aren't links should be converted to links.
 - Nav tree isn't indenting nested links or using elipses properly.
 - Open external URLs in new tabs.
-- Don't replicate styles.css or template.html.
+- Don't replicate /styles.css or /template.html or /README.md
 - Start file with ## isn't recognized as heading
+- Put file path in .md and .html and modification datestamp at end of HTML file
+- Apply ideas from https://github.com/deliverystack/wink/blob/main/wince to jwbnr.sh